BBQ Salmon Burger

 Once cooked plate up with the buns and topping and enjoy!

-Nutritional information, per serving, without toppings
+Nutritional information, per serving without extras

 kcal: 267